vuelidate/vuelidate/packages/docs/src/README.md

 app.use(Vuelidate)
 ```

-Then in your component you can create a `validations` method.
+Then in your component you can create a `validations` method and define your validation rules.

 ```js
 import { required } from '@vuelidate/validators'